Free tool

 Questions

-Customer list hashing, answered.
+Customer list hashing, answered simply.

-Does any of my data get uploaded to leapbuzz?
+Does any of my data get sent to leapbuzz or uploaded anywhere?

-What is a SHA-256 hash?
+What is a hash?

 Do my phone numbers need a country code?

-What file formats can I use?
+What kind of file can I upload?

 Can I use this for TikTok, Microsoft, LinkedIn, or other platforms?